 Efficient for High Transaction Volumes

 If your business processes a high volume of B2B payments, ACH transactions are the best choice, because you’ll pay less per transaction.
 That’s why ACH is less expensive and more efficient than wire transfers for costs such as salaries, bills, and supplier invoices.
+As long as you have the payee’s bank account number and routing numbers, payments can be processed swiftly.

 One major drawback of ACH transactions is that the ACH network is only available in the United States.
 There’s no “global” ACH standard.
 If you want to send funds to a non-U.S. supplier but don’t want to incur high wire transfer fees, you’ll have to use an “ACH-like” network in that country, such as the Single Euro Payments Area (SEPA) in Europe.
+Other payment options for international transfers include PayPal or SWIFT payments.

 ACH transfers are automatic, but they’re not instantaneous: they may not reach a vendor for one to three business days.
 This is because banks and clearinghouses process ACH payments in batches at set times of the day.
 However, Nacha passed an operating rule in September 2019 that makes some payments eligible for same-day funds availability (known as “same-day ACH”).